 Objective: To determine whether exposure to traffic-related pollutants is associated with ALS diagnosis.

 Design, Setting, and Participants: We used prospectively collected data from the Danish National Registers system from 3,939 ALS cases diagnosed between 1989 – 2013 and matched on age, sex, date of birth and vital status to 19,298 population-based controls.
 We used predictions from validated spatio-temporal models to assign 5-year average exposures prior to ALS diagnosis at residential addresses of study participants, specifically nitrogen oxides (NOx), carbon monoxide (CO), elemental carbon (EC), and fine particles (PM2.5).
-In this population-based case-control study, we used a Bayesian hierarchical conditional logistic model and adjusted for potential confounders to estimate the overall traffic association, the joint association with the 3 traffic-related pollutants (NOx, CO, and EC), as well as pollutant-specific associations.
+In this population-based case-control study, we used a Bayesian hierarchical conditional logistic model and adjusted for potential confounders to estimate the overall association with traffic(based on the joint association with the three traffic-related pollutants (NOx, CO, and EC)), as well as pollutant-specific associations.

 Main Outcome Measure: Adjusted odds ratio for ALS diagnosis associated with 5-year average overall traffic and specific traffic-related pollutant exposure.

-Results: We found that for a standard deviation (SD) increase in 5-year average concentrations, the traffic-related pollutants (NOx, CO, EC) were jointly associated with an increase in odds of ALS diagnosis (1.9%; 95% credible interval [CrI]: -5.3%, 9.0%), with EC (SD=0.42 µg/m3) individually associated with an increase in odds (11.5%; 95%CrI: -1.6%, 26.2%), with small decreases individually for NOx and CO.
+Results: For a standard deviation (SD) increase in 5-year average concentrations, the traffic-related pollutants (NOx, CO, EC) were jointly associated with an increase in odds of ALS diagnosis (1.9%; 95% credible interval [CrI]: -5.3%, 9.0%), with EC (SD=0.42 µg/m3) individually associated with an increase (11.5%; 95%CrI: -1.6%, 26.2%), and with small decreases individually for NOx and CO.
 Overall, there was a 69.3% posterior probability of a positive association between the joint effect of included traffic-related pollutants and ALS diagnosis, 95.5% for EC, 23.5% for NOx and 30.6% for CO.

 Conclusion: Our results indicate a potential positive association between ALS diagnosis and traffic-related pollutants, particularly for EC.
 Further work is needed to understand the role of air pollution on ALS pathogenesis and timing of onset.